michaelhyi/distributed-message-queue/README.md

 A distributed message queue implemented in C, modeling a very simplified version of Kafka.
-This distributed system uses a custom application-layer network protocol called DMQP and Apache ZooKeeper for distributed consensus and metadata.
+This distributed system uses a custom application-layer network protocol called DMQP and Apache ZooKeeper for distributed consensus, partition discovery, and metadata.

 ## Features
 - Partitions: Topics, Sharding, Replication